corda/corda-docs/content/en/docs/corda-enterprise/4.5/notary/notary-load-handling.md

 - notary
 - load
 - handling
-title: Behaviour Under Excessive Load
+title: Behaviour under excessive load
 weight: 5
 ---

-# Behaviour Under Excessive Load
+# Behaviour under excessive load

 In high traffic networks, a notary can receive a large amount of notarisation requests in a short time window.
 Once this number starts approaching the capacity the the notary can quickly handle, the notarisation response time will increase.

 To avoid a notarisation request being lost in the event of a notary worker temporarily going down, retry functionality is built into Corda.
 If the node does not receive a response from the notary in a predefined period of time, the node will resend the notarisation request.